 A CET would set a target for a certain level of low emissions generation to be delivered each year.
-Eligible low emissions generators will be allowed to sell certificates.
+Eligible low emissions generators would be allowed to sell certificates.
 This obligation would likely be placed on electricity retailers, who would be required to purchase low emissions certificates from eligible projects.
 The value of certificates would be determined by the market, based on the cost of the least expensive projects.

 One of the key decisions would be the target for how much low emission generation would be required each year.
 This target would need to provide long-term certainty for the market and confidence for investors to invest in new projects.
 It is at least expected that this target would need to be calibrated with Australia’s overall emissions reduction target of reducing emissions by 26-28% by 2030, to ensure the energy sector does its fair share of the abatement task.

-Will a new CET replace the existing RET?
+Would a new CET replace the existing RET?

 The existing RET peaks in 2020, and runs until 2030.
 It is expected that a new CET would commence by 2020 and continue well beyond 2030 to provide long-term investment confidence.
-A key design issue will be the way the CET and current RET interact between 2020 and 2030.
-This will require careful consideration to ensure previous investments made under the RET are not adversely impacted while the CET drives investment in new projects.
+A key design issue would be the way the CET and current RET interact between 2020 and 2030.
+This would require careful consideration to ensure previous investments made under the RET are not adversely impacted while the CET drives investment in new projects.